Animesh873/northwind_sql_assignment/README.md

 Once the schema is loaded:
 Open template_for_learners.sql
 Run the file in the same Northwind database
-This will execute all your queries, question by question.
+This will execute all the queries, question by question.
 Name: Animesh Upadhyay
 Batch: CPDA_B4
 Database: Northwind_Schema